6 royal births that rocked a nation

 On the eve of the general strike in 1926, the home secretary, William Joynson-Hicks, had much to do.
 Assenting to the legitimacy of the royal baby was not uppermost in his mind.
 Still, it was the task of the home secretary to do so, as all births in the line to the throne had long been attended by politicians to verify that the child had been properly born of the mother.

 He travelled to 17 Bruton Street in Mayfair, where the Duchess of York, wife of the second son of George V, was in labour in the home of her parents.
-A little girl was born by caesarean section at 2.40am on 21 April 1926, plump, healthy and pretty.
+A little girl, the future Queen Elizabeth II, was born by caesarean section at 2.40am on 21 April 1926, plump, healthy and pretty.
 “I do hope that you & Papa are as delighted as we are to have a granddaughter, or would you sooner have had a grandson,” the Duke of York wrote to his mother, Queen Mary.
 “I know Elizabeth wanted a daughter.”

 Despite the social unrest, crowds cheered outside the house and the royal birth was received joyously across Britain.
 Joynson-Hicks dashed back to prepare for a meeting with mine owners.